meta-boy/Konachan-Sama/README.md

 An app written in flutter to utilize the [Konachan API](https://konachan.com/) .
-It's purely for the purpose practice the concepts of flutter and follow the best conventions possible.
-It also serves as a sandbox to try out various good practices.
+It's purely for the purpose to practice the concepts of flutter and follow the best conventions possible.
+It also serves as a sandbox for me to try out various good practices.

 <p align = "center" >
 <img src="screenshots/Screenshot_20191211-215359.png"